 Ancestral Photo of Chan Family circa 1920

 A common belief held amongst some investors is that Asia is high-risk and therefore provides high returns.
 We beg to differ.
 Our observations suggest that an economy is not equivalent to its financial market just as a company is not equivalent to its stock.
-Each economy has its own unique pattern with only occasional overlap.
+They each have their own unique patterns with only occasional overlap.
 From our viewpoint, risk relates to the quality of an investment, volatility relates to the characteristic of the investment, and return relates to the entry price of that investment.

 Don’t get me wrong, Asia can be volatile, but many local businesses can be low risk.
 Whether we can profit from them comes down to our entry point, which is determined by their price versus their value.
 Our strategy focuses on unearthing overlooked or misjudged quality companies in the region, and investing in them at the right price.
 The exercise albeit simple, is not easy.
 Financial numbers alone are not enough; an ability to accurately judge character, and draw upon our local knowledge and strong business networks serves as our guide.